 The statistics of the percentage of people who have high levels of life satisfaction and well-being is quite different among cultures and countries.
 Those in English speaking countries tend to have the highest level of sense of well-being in their later years compared to most other countries.
 Those in Russia tend to have some of the lowest levels of a sense of well-being in their advanced years.
 Something to study next would be why each culture or country may have these differences and how we may learn from some cultures to help improve the sense of well-being of those who live in a country and culture where many individuals of advanced age aren’t happy or satisfied with their life.
 One of the simple answers to this is about involvement in the world around you.
 Those with advanced age that stay more involved with friend groups, social circles, or activities generally have a much higher level of well-being compared to those that are isolated.
 Here in the United States many people of advanced age have both the wealth and access to the infrastructure to make that happen.
 Hopefully these studies will lead to government involvement in helping to provide the resources in other countries to those who are of advanced age.
 In the long run it may actually reduce the cost burden of taking care of the sick geriatric population if they are kept in better mental health and stimulated socially.

 Due to the increase in the baby boomer population and the age of patients there in an increase in the demand of healthcare providers and specifically healthcare providers that are trained in emergency services that know how and when to act during the occurrence of a heart attack or stroke.
 Healthcare providers having a knowledge of how to act in the event of a critical situation that is life threatening is imperative.
 When I was first interested in learning about emergency medical training I looked at various programs that were currently available in my area.
 Through a little bit of research I was able to find a program that met my needs and that I was comfortable would prepare me for what was to come in my future career.
 A few of the certifications of the courses and certifications I realized were required for every scholastic program was that of Advanced Cardiac Life Support or ACLS, and Basic Life Support or BLS.
 Some of the programs also required that I take Pediatric Advanced Life Support or PALS certification.
 I wasn’t too familiar with these classes so I did a little more research and found that I could take the majority of them online.
 Live classes were also available but the online courses seemed more convenient.
-ACLS online took me about two hours to complete and since it is the more advanced out of ACLS and BLS I was able to get both provider cards with taking a single exam.
+Online ACLS certification took me about two hours to complete and since it is the more advanced out of ACLS and BLS I was able to get both provider cards with taking a single exam.
 I also took the PALS certification online course but since I had already earned the BLS certification with the ACLS certification course I didn’t receive a BLS certification provider card when I finished the third course.
 When I enrolled in my Emergency Medical Transport program I began to realize I was already ahead of the other students in my knowledge because I took those three certification programs prior to enrollment.
 Other students had planned to take the courses while attending the program which I think was a big mistake.
 Now they had to deal with the pressures of the course work and they had to give up their valuable time to learn ACLS, PALS, and BLS certification at the same time.
 I already felt overloaded with what I had to learn from the program.
 I actually had many of the EMTs with which I was training make mention of how I seemed more advanced in my knowledge compared to many of the other students in my program.
 This surprised me because besides my past experience of my father being an ER doctor I didn’t have any previous training in the emergency medicine field.
 Some of the other students had even worked in the hospital setting before so I felt pretty good about where I was compared to the rest of the student group.
 So all this being said one of the best pieces of advice I can give to someone looking to become an EMT and begin training is to take their ACLS online, PALS certification, and BLS certification online courses well in advance to beginning their studies.
 It may be a little difficult at first but it will pay big dividends and make things easier in the long run.

 While becoming an emergency medical technician (EMT) isn’t necessary an easy task, the process can be simplified if you know what you’re doing.
 You never want to go into an education blind.
 An education requires time and money so spending your money in the right places is extremely important when choosing a career path.
 I decided to become an EMT almost 10 years ago and fortunately I had a lot of people that had gone through the process to coach me along the way.
 My dad is an Emergency Room doctor so he worked with several firefighter EMTs that were able to give me good advice when I was thinking about following in their footsteps.
 1) Find Someone Who Has Already Become an EMT This is one of the smartest things you can do when deciding on an education and probably my single best piece of advice.
 I can give you all the tips in the world but there are certain nuggets of knowledge about schools and other jobs in your area that are known to the EMTs in your area.
 Most EMTs I have known are extremely friendly and supportive of anyone that wants to follow in their footsteps.
 Many of them made mistakes along the way when going through their scholastic and practical training.
 Because of this they can help you avoid certain pitfalls or mistakes that they or their friends made in the past.
 2) Shadow an EMT in Your Area Before you go through the long and tedious effort to become educated and licensed as an EMT you should first know if it is even something that you would enjoy doing.
 Managing patient’s in a live situation verses watching a television series based on emergency scenarios in a hospital are very different.
 Also, when applying for EMT schools they will notice if you have any past experience shadowing.
 Many schools even require you to shadow an EMT a few times before they will accept you.
 3) Build a List of Schools and Requirements You need to educate yourself regarding the different EMT schools in your area.
 Also, once you have these schools listed it is even more important that you list their requirements for entry into their programs.
 Sometimes different schools have different requirements.
 If three out of four schools have similar requirements regarding classes than you know where you can most efficiently use your time when completing pre-requisites.
 You may want to disregard a school that has several required courses that are not required by other schools.
 4) Contact the Schools Contacting the schools before you begin the pre-requisites is also extremely important.
 You will want to know what the average GPA was for the previously accepted class.
 You will also want to find out what they view as most important in a candidate.
 Just by making a couple phone calls you can greatly improve your understanding of what you need to do to become an EMT.
 5) Earn your ACLS, PALS, and BLS certification before entering into any program.
 ACLS online renewal is one of the easiest ways to complete this.
 Generally you can take your ACLS online renewal course in under an hour.
 PALS certification and BLS certification can also usually be earned in under an hour online.
 If you do these courses in a live classroom they will take several days to complete.
 While the online courses don’t have a hands on skills test I honestly don’t believe that the skills of resuscitation are learned in a 5 minute demo.
 It takes real life experience over and over again while being surrounded with other professionals to become proficient in CPR.